Introduction To fertilizers

 Triple superphosphate (TSP) was one of the first high analysis P fertilizers that became widely used in the 20th century.

-SSP is one of the cheapest forms of phosphate Supplies sulphate sulphur and calcium.
 The ratio of phosphorus and sulphur suits many crop and pasture needs.
-Both the phosphorus and sulphur are in readily available forms.

 Limestone is a sedimentary rock composed primarily of calcium carbonate (CaCO3) in the form of the mineran calcite.